frnkwtzl/qt6book/docs/ch19-python/build-app.md

 ### Signals and Slots

 We start with the class `NumberGenerator`.
-It has a constructor, a method called `updateNumber` and a signal called `nextNumber`.
-The idea is that when you call `updateNumber`, the signal `nextNumber` is emitted with a new random number.
+It has a constructor, a method called `giveNumber` and a signal called `nextNumber`.
+The idea is that when you call `giveNumber`, the signal `nextNumber` is emitted with a new random number.
 You can see the code for the class below, but first we will look at the details.

 First of all we make sure to call `QObject.__init__` from our constructor.
 This is very important, as the example will not work without it.

 Then we declare a signal by creating an instance of the `Signal` class from the `PySide6.QtCore` module.
 In this case, the signal carries an integer value, hence the `int`.
 The signal parameter name, `number`, is defined in the `arguments` parameter.

-Finally, we *decorate* the `updateNumber` method with the `@Slot()` decorator, thus turning it into a slot.
+Finally, we *decorate* the `giveNumber` method with the `@Slot()` decorator, thus turning it into a slot.
 There is no concept of *invokables* in Qt for Python, so all callable methods must be slots.

-In the `updateNumber` method we emit the `nextNumber` signal using the `emit` method.
+In the `giveNumber` method we emit the `nextNumber` signal using the `emit` method.
 This is a bit different than the syntax for doing so from QML or C++ as the signal is represented by an object instead of being a callable function.

 <<< @/docs/ch19-python/src/class-context-property/class.py#number-generator